 Frequently Asked Questions Advanced Search Advanced Search Close Panel All of these words This exact phrase Any of these words Without these words Search within: CAASWhole of Government Expand All Collapse All Top 5 Most Popular FAQsHuman Resource1.
 How does CAAS determine my starting salary?
-Through regular benchmarking with the general market, CAAS ensures that your starting salary is competitive and will commensurate with your academic qualifications and prior work experience, if any.
+CAAS ensures that the remuneration package offered remain competitive through regular review and benchmarking.
 2. How long is the training period and is there any bond involved?
 Successful applicants start out as probationary ATCOs (PATCOs) and begin their training at the Singapore Aviation Academy.
 The initial training to obtain the 1st ATC rating generally takes about 1 year.
-Probationary ATCOs will undergo the following training programmes:i) Basic Theory Training (Primary Air Traffic Control Course);ii) Simulator Training; andiii) On-Job-Training at the respective units (depending on which stream the PATCO is in) for at least 4 months.Upon obtaining your 1st ATC rating, you are required to serve a bond with CAAS for a period of 2 years.
-Upon completion of the bond, you will be required to undergo a 2nd ATC training leading to a 2nd ATC rating, with an additional bond of 2 years upon successful completion.
-3. What are some of the benefits I will enjoy as an employee of CAAS?
+Probationary ATCOs will undergo the following training programmes:i) Basic Theory Training (Primary Air Traffic Control Course);ii) Simulator Training; andiii) On-Job-Training at the respective units (depending on which stream the PATCO is in) for at least 4 months.Upon obtaining the 1st ATC rating, ATCOs are required to undergo another ATC course leading to a 2nd ATC rating.For each ATC rating course, you are required serve a bond with CAAS for a period of 2 years upon completion of the course.
+The bond is frozen during the training period.
+3. Does CAAS accept graduates of any discipline?
+We accept candidates from any discipline of studies for most of our positions.
+However, professional qualifications in the relevant field of study would be mandatory for positions such as engineers, accountants, legal counsels.
+4. What are some of the benefits I will enjoy as an employee of CAAS?
 As an employee of CAAS, you will be entitled to various leave types, including vacation leave, family care leave and birthday leave.
-You will also enjoy flexible benefits and receive subsidised rates for your outpatient medical care under the Medisave-Cum-Subsidised Outpatient (MSO) Scheme.
-4. Does CAAS accept graduates of any discipline?
-We accept graduates from any discipline for most of our positions.
-However, if you apply for professional positions such as engineers, accountants and legal counsels, a professional degree in the relevant field of study would be mandatory.
+You will also receive subsidised rates for your outpatient medical care under the Medisave-Cum-Subsidised Outpatient (MSO) Scheme.
 5. What is the difference between ATCOs and Air Traffic Control Support Officers (ATCSOs)?
-ATCOs are responsible for the safe and expeditious flow of air traffic through our crowded skies at Changi and Seletar Airports.
+ATCOs are responsible for the safe and expeditious flow of air traffic through our busy skies at Changi and Seletar Airports as well as our airspace.
 As an ATCO, you must be able to multitask, remain composed under pressure and possess strong communication skills.
 Operational ATCOs need to hold a valid ATC License to perform the job.ATCSOs, on the other hand, supports the ATCOs in ensuring the safe and efficient flow of air traffic at Changi Airport and in the Singapore Flight Information Region (FIR).
 ATCSOs execute air traffic control coordination on aircraft requests and clearances, as well as analyse and communicate aeronautical and meteorological information to pilots.
-ATCSO applicants may apply at any time in the year, and Proficiency Level training will be provided.
+Proficiency Level training will be provided.
 If you are unable to find an answer to your query, please submit your Feedback to let us know how we can help you.